Find this month's constraint.

 What this is not.

-The sprint is designed to stay focused.
+The monitor is designed to stay focused.
 That is what makes it useful.

 A full CRM migration